santiagocb/java-task03-04-spring-jdbc/README.md

 The target of this exercise is to practice Spring JDBC with Java 17.

 ## Features
-- Store and retrieve file from Database through Stored procedures.
+- Store and retrieve files from Database through Stored procedures.
 - Store and retrieve files up to 200MB of size.
+- Store and retrieve light and heavy files.
+- Heavy file is provided by the user in the `/files` folder and its name is also provided in runtime.

 ## Requirements
 - Install Docker